JamesABaker/TMH-open-topology/readme.md

 # Database of Variants in TMPs.

-## A tool to evaluate disease variants in the context of transmembrane proteins
+This is a tool to help to evaluate disease variants in the context of transmembrane proteins.
+It curates TMHs boundaries and topology from several sources and cross references those against several variant databases.

 <!--
 TMs In Protein TOPology = TiPTop